mondoohq/installer/dockerhub/mondoo/client.md

 The `Dockerfile` for these images can be found [here](https://github.com/mondoohq/client/blob/master/Dockerfile-ubi).

+## Rootless containers
+The default Mondoo Client container runs our binary as the `root` user.
+This makes it easy to run a filesystem scan on the host or to use our Cloud Run capabilities.
+If neither of these use-cases are applicable, we recommend using the rootless containers that we offer.
+Instead of running under the `root` user, the Mondoo Client will run using the `mondoo` user.

+Supported tags are:
+- `latest-rootless`
+- `latest-ubi-rootless`
+- `6-rootless`
+- `6-ubi-rootless`
+- `6.4.0-rootless`
+- `6.4.0-ubi-rootless`

 # What is Mondoo

 Mondoo is a cloud security platform for infrastructure developers.
 Using Mondoo, your team will get an automated risk assessment and real-time insights into all of your business-critical infrastructure, across all of your infrastructure platforms.